tickBit/kognitoy/README.md

 There are three different animal pictures.
 First appears one of them, then the user should find the same animal from group of three animals.

-Double tap from "ghost screen" or congratualtions screen will restart the app.
+Double tap from "ghost screen" or congratulations screen will restart the app.

 Screenshot: